ezoray/NGOtoGo/README.md

 [LimitPlayerObservers](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Visibility/LimitPlayerObservers) - Only the client's Player object is spawned on the client.

 [PerlinTilemap](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Integration/PerlinTilemap) - Uses a NetworkVariable to share configuration values allowing the host and client to generate identical Perlin-based tilemaps.

+[Lobby](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Integration/Lobby) - Creates a lobby type room on the host for other clients to join.
+Note this does not use Unity's online Lobby service.

 ###  Notes